genevate/style_guides/business/culture.md

   0. Use non-controlling language.
   0. Hold "office hours" so that any employee can talk with you.
   0. Who's purpose is it?
   0. Test for pronouns.
-Do the employees use "they" or "we/us".
+Do employees use "they" or "we/us".
 The latter is best.
   0. Design for intrinsic motivation.
 Give users autonomy, mastery, and purpose.
   0. Promote Goldilocks tasks (i.e. simple tasks that can be easily accomplished within harder tasks) for groups:
     0. Begin with a diverse team.